International Baccalaureate Program

 IB Biology Standard Level/Higher Level Year 1 (11-12)

 IB Biology SL is a one-year course; it can also serve as the first year of the IB Biology HL course.
-Biology SL covers a range of topics including cells, biochemistry, genetics, human physiology, ecology, and evolution.
+The major topics include molecules, cells, organisms, and ecosystems.
+Students study various sub disciplines, such as biochemistry, genetics, human physiology, ecology, and evolution.
 In addition to studying these topics in depth, students will also learn about cultural, historical, and philosophical issues pertaining to biology.
 Assessment includes the IB Biology SL exam at the end of the year and completion of a student-designed experiment.
 Prerequisite: “B” or better in Biology and Chemistry.

 IB Biology Higher Level Year 2

-IB Biology HL expands on the material from IB Biology SL; biochemistry, genetics, and evolution are studied in more detail, and the additional topics of animal physiology, plant physiology, and neurobiology and behavior.
+IB Biology HL expands on the material from IB Biology SL, studying biochemistry, genetics, and evolution in more detail.
+Additional topics are covered, including animal physiology, plant physiology, and neurobiology and behavior.
 In addition to studying these topics in depth, students will also learn about cultural, historical, and philosophical issues pertaining to biology.
 Assessment includes the IB Biology HL exam at the end of the year and completion of a student-designed experiment.
 Prerequisite: IB Biology HL Year 1.

 IB Environmental Science Standard Level

-Students will study the science and social aspects of environmental and ecological issues such as food production, biodiversity, soil, atmosphere, and climate.
-We will examine public policy and law, ethics and societal changes as they relate to environmental challenges.
+Known as Environmental Systems and Societies (ESS) in the IB, students study the science and social aspects of environmental and ecological issues such as food production, biodiversity, soil, atmosphere, and climate.
+They examine public policy and law, ethics and societal changes as they relate to environmental challenges.
 ESS includes practical work, experimenting directly with environmental phenomena, examining real-world data, and contact with public officials and scientists who are involved in the field.
 There will also be opportunities for social action and the expression of legitimate concerns.
-Students will be expected to draw upon previous experiences with science and social science so they can actively participate in the class.
 The overall intention is to assist the student to become comprehensively aware of the issues involved and the science behind solutions to environmental challenges.
 Students will be required to design and carry out an independent research project.
 This course is an alternative (not a successor) to the regular Environmental Science: you may only take one or the other, not both.
 Prerequisites: “B” or better in Biology and Physics.

 IB Astronomy Standard Level (11th and 12th grade)

 IB Astronomy is an experimental science that combines academic study with the acquisition of practical and investigational skills.
 Astronomy is arguably a unique branch of the sciences in being an area of study in which non-scientists often take a keen interest.
 In this sense, it is a discipline that is open to all.
-Both theory and practical work should be undertaken by all students as they complement one another naturally, both in school and in the wider scientific community.
-The IB astronomy course allows students to develop a wide range of practical skills and to increase facility in the use of mathematics.
-It also allows students to develop interpersonal and information technology skills, which are essential to life in the 21st century.
-By studying astronomy students should become aware of how scientists work and communicate with each other.
-While the scientific method may take on a wide variety of forms, it is the emphasis on a practical approach through experimental work that characterizes the subject.
+In studying the stars, the planets, galaxies, and cosmology, students will not only experience the wonder of the cosmos but also increase facility in their use of mathematics.
+They will also make use of the scientific method to complete a scientific exploration into a focused topic in astronomy.
 This course is open to students in and out of the IB program.
 Prerequisite: A or B in any Central physics course.

 IB Chemistry Standard Level